Key information

 Forensic Psychology (MSc)

 Our Forensic Psychology Masters degree is jointly delivered by the Department of Law and Criminology and the Department of Psychology.
-By choosing this course at Royal Holloway you will be trained in the research-practitioner model for careers either in forensic psychology or applied psychology, and gain transferable skills that provide a valuable basis for careers in a wide range for fields.
+By choosing this course at Royal Holloway you will be trained in the research-practitioner model for careers either in forensic psychology or applied psychology, and gain transferable skills that provide a valuable basis for careers in a wide range of fields.

 A solid foundation in scientific research methods is developed so that you can design, conduct and analyse empirical psychological research.
-Teaching will be provided by academics from Psychology, Criminology and Law which will enable you develop skills in integrating concepts and communicating on multidisciplinary levels.
+Teaching will be provided by academics from Psychology, Criminology and Law which will enable you to develop skills in integrating concepts and communicating on multidisciplinary levels.
 You will be trained in qualitative and quantitative methods and in ethical issues relating to research and practice.

 Our balanced approach to research and teaching guarantees high quality teaching from both research and practice-led internal and external professionals, cutting edge materials and intellectually challenging debates.
 You will receive individual attention to enhance your personal and professional development.